Eliastik/snakeia/README.md

 The Ultra AI mode is powered by a Deep Q-Learning algorithm, trained on multiple games using TensorFlow.js.

+Training AI requires a powerful machine with a dedicated graphics card (it is possible to run the training without a graphics card, but it will be very slow).

+Training AI needs NodeJS 22 (higher versions doesn't work yet).

 To train the AI, first install the dependencies:

 ````